PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Limitation

 \section{Limitation}

-Although the 7B PPLLaVA has demonstrated impressive performance, even rivaling that of 34B video LLMs, our biggest regret is that, due to a lack of computational resources, we were unable to train larger-scale LLMs to uncover the limits of this architecture.
-Additionally, the conflict between the enhanced understanding capabilities brought by multi-image data and the decline in dialogue abilities remains unsolved in this work; a reasonable data allocation ratio might address this issue.
-We leave these problems for future work.
+\textbf{Limited model size and context.} Although the 7B PPLLaVA has demonstrated impressive performance, even rivaling that of 34B video LLMs, our biggest regret is that, due to having only eight A100 GPUs, we were unable to train a larger model or extend the context length to uncover the full potential of this architecture.
+Current state-of-the-art MLLMs, such as LLaVA-OneVision, typically adopt an 8K or longer context, which requires at least 64 A100 GPUs for training—an expense we cannot afford.
+On the other hand, the smaller context length ensures PPLLaVA’s exceptional efficiency, representing a trade-off between efficiency and performance.